prabhatravib/hexa/VOICE_AGENTS_README.md

 # Voice Agents Implementation

-This repository now includes a comprehensive voice agent system built with OpenAI's Realtime API and the OpenAI Agents SDK.
-The system supports multiple specialized agents with different personalities and capabilities.
+This repository includes a voice agent system built with OpenAI's Realtime API.
+As of the latest rationalization, the app uses a single Hexagon persona with the frontend owning runtime instruction updates via `session.update`.
+The worker focuses on transport, session lifecycle, and external-data ingestion/broadcast.

 ## 🚀 Features

-### Multi-Agent System
+### Persona
-- **Hexagon Assistant**: Friendly AI companion with hexagonal personality
+- **Hexagon Assistant**: Friendly AI companion with hexagonal personality (current and only persona)
-- **Customer Support Agent**: Professional customer service representative
-- **Language Tutor**: Enthusiastic language learning partner

 ### Advanced Capabilities
 - Real-time speech-to-speech communication